Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> The truth is not for all men, but for those who seek it.
+> To be heroic is to be courageous enough to die for something; to be inspirational is to be crazy enough to live a little.

 <!-- QUOTE_END -->